| |

 vegetable, and animal substances |

-struc- ture than they were when "the morning stars sang together."
+time or material structure than they were when "the morning stars sang

-periods of spiritual ascension are the days and seasons of Mind's
+the earth."
+The periods of spiritual ascension are the days and seasons of

 PAGE 510